SnapperGPS/snappergps-housings/README.md

 A version machined out of polyoxymethylene (for the top) and aluminium (for the baseplate) has been successfully deployed on nesting loggerhead sea turtles.

+You can find more information on deploying SnapperGPS on (sea) turtles in [this dicussion](https://github.com/orgs/SnapperGPS/discussions/4).

 ![Turtle tag on turtle](images/tag_on_turtle.jpg)